-8.4 Submitting your final report and giving your presentation
+8.4 Final report and presentation

-You have to submit a digital version of the final report within one month of completing your work period in Canvas.
+You have to submit a digital version of the final report within one month of completing your work period on OnStage.
 Remember that the contents of the report could be made public, unless you specifically indicate confidentiality on the cover/title page.
-Please be sure to give your company supervisor the opportunity to review your report before submission on Canvas.
+Please be sure to give your company supervisor the opportunity to review your report before submission on OnStage.